Declutter The Kitchen In These 4 SUPER EASY Steps!

 It’s Time to Declutter The Kitchen!

-I lived in a 400 square foot studio apartment for almost 10 years and the kitchen was pretty small.
-Needless to say, I had to declutter the kitchen on occasion.
+I lived in a 300 square foot studio apartment for almost 10 years and the kitchen was pretty small.
+Needless to say, I had to declutter everything including the kitchen on occasion.

 About a year ago we moved in with my parents and though they have a nice big home the kitchen is strangely small.
 My mom loves to bake and we both love to cook and things were getting a little bit crazy in there!